How to Manage Meeting Notes in Notion: A Practical DB Setup for Teams of 5-30

 Purpose"When, with whom, what we discussed""Who does what by when"

-Key propertiesMeeting name, date, attendees, categoryTask name, owner, due date, status (To do / In progress / Done)
+Key propertiesMeeting name, date, attendees, categoryTask name, owner, due date, status

-Rollups make action item completion rates visible
+Rollups make completion rates visible

 Action totalRelated tasks → nameCount5